 In July 1987 and August 1988, the Company entered into stock option agreements covering 60,000 shares of common stock.
 The purchase price under the options is \$1.87 to \$2.10 based on the fair market value of the common stock on the date of grant.
-In fiscal 1995, the option covering 45,000 shares of common stock at \$2.10 per share was exercised.
-In fiscal 1996, the remaining option covering 15,000 shares of common stock was exercised at \$1.87 per share.
+In fiscal 1995, options covering 45,000 shares of common stock at \$2.10 per share were exercised.
+As of June 30, 1996, options covering 15,000 shares of common stock at an exercise price of \$1.87 had vested but had not been exercised.

-Prior to November 1995, options were granted under the 1988 Nonqualified Stock Option Plan (the 1988 Plan) which provided for the issuance of nonqualified stock options.
+Prior to November 1995, options were granted under the 1988 Nonqualified Stock Option Plan (the 1988 Plan), which provided for the issuance of nonqualified stock options.
 In November 1995, the Board of Directors approved the establishment of the 1995 Stock Option Plan (the 1995 Plan) and the 1995 Directors Stock Option Plan (the 1995 Directors Plan), which provided for the issuance of incentive stock options and nonqualified options.
-Under these plans, the Board of Directors may grant stock options to purchase up to an aggregate to 920,000 shares of common stock.
+Under these plans, the Board of Directors may grant stock options to purchase up to an aggregate of 920,000 shares of common stock.
 Shares available for grant under this plan will be increased on July 1, 1996 and 1997 by an amount equal to 5% of the outstanding shares as of the preceding June 30.
 As a result of the adoption of the 1995 Plan, no additional options may be granted pursuant to the 1988 Plan.
 The exercise price of options are granted at a price not less than 100% of the fair market value of the common stock on the date of grant.
 Stock options become exercisable over varying rates and expire no later than 10 years from the date of grant.